Codex workflow repository guide

 sales-pack

-For inquiry triage, proposal prep, and ready-to-send sales reply drafts.
+For inquiry triage, proposal prep, and sales reply drafts that need review before sending.

 pm-pack